Reading time: 11 minutes

 Who Were The Five Good Emperors

-“The Five Good Emperors” were Nerva, Trajan, Hadrian, Antoninus Pius, and Marcus Aurelius. who ruled the Roman Empire between 96 and 180 CE.
-Though they ruled successively, none of the five emperors were related by blood.
+“The Five Good Emperors” were Nerva, Trajan, Hadrian, Antoninus Pius, and Marcus Aurelius.
+They ruled the Roman Empire between 96 and 180 CE.
+They ruled successively, but none of the five emperors were related by blood.

 1. Nerva was chosen to ascend the throne by the assassins of Domitian, the king who had banished all philosophers from Italy.
-Epictetus, one of those who formed The Stoic Opposition against the autocracy, had to flee to Nicopolis.
+The Stoic sage Epictetus, one of those who formed The Stoic Opposition against the autocracy, had to flee to Nicopolis.

-2. Trajan, a valiant warrior and a hero of the people, was chosen by Nerva.
-He reduced the taxes, started the “alimenta” fund system for poor children, and often visited people’s homes without his guards.
+2. Trajan, a valiant warrior and a hero of the people, was picked by Nerva.
+Trajan reduced the taxes, started the “alimenta” fund system for poor children, and often visited people’s homes without his guards.

 4. Antoninus Pius was adopted by Hadrian on the condition that he adopt the future emperors Marcus Aurelius and Lucius Verus to succeed him.
 He started the Puellae Faustinianae, a charitable institution for the daughters of the poor.
-He ruled for 23 years.
+He unexpectedly ruled for a long 23 years.

 5. Marcus Aurelius was The Philosopher King.
-He ruled the Roman Empire for 20 years through wars and plague, with intelligence and prudence, and wrote the last great book on ancient Stoicism, Meditations.
+He ruled the Roman Empire for 20 years through wars and plague, with intelligence and prudence.
+Two centuries of peace and stability in the Roman Empire ended with his death in 180 CE.
+Marcus wrote the last great book on ancient Stoicism, Meditations.

 “The Five Good Emperors” was a term first used by Machiavelli and later adopted and popularized by historian Edward Gibbon, who said under these men, the Roman Empire “was governed by absolute power under the guidance of wisdom and virtue.”

-Edward Gibbon wrote in The History of the Decline and Fall of the Roman Empire,
+Gibbon wrote in The History of the Decline and Fall of the Roman Empire:

 “If a man were called upon to fix that period in the history of the world during which the condition of the human race was most happy and prosperous, he would, without hesitation, name that which elapsed from the deaths of Domitian to the accession of Commodus.”